YolfTypo3/SavCharts/Documentation/Tutorial/UsingAdvancedTemplates/Index.rst

       1, 2, 3, 4, 5, 6, 7
    </data>

-In the marker section, enter the following code, save and go in the frontend.
+In the marker section, enter the following code, save and go to the frontend.

 .. code::